Going to the Austrian Alps for skiing or hiking in summer? Learn about top Austrian Alps towns and places to visit on your alpine holiday!

 Is it worth visiting the Austrian Alps in summer?

 Absolutely!
+There are many things to do in the Alps in summer.
 Unless you want to visit the Austrian Alps specifically to ski, then there are lots of reasons to visit the Austrian Alps in the summer.

 Summer in Austria generally brings lovely weather with an average temperature of 25oC, with plenty of blue skies, sunshine and crisp mountain air.
 In spring and summer, you’ll see the beautiful Alpine flowers begin to show, and the whole area looks green and lush.

 The summer activities in the Austrian Alps include sightseeing of the beautiful towns and Alpine villages.
 For more adventure, there is plenty of cycling, hiking, mountain climbing, mountain biking as well as horse riding, paragliding and ziplining.
 The Austrian lakes are also home to many activities from SUP to swimming, water skiing and wakeboarding.